Thomas-Boutin/web-lp/ex1/ex1.md

 ## Step 2

 - Open the index.html file in your browser
-- Open the style.css file
+- Open the refactoring.css file

 ## Step 3